Ma-XX-oN/destructive-move/README.md

 ## Caveats

 1. <a name="caveat-same-size"></a>
-   The size is only the same if the type has some intenal tombstone marker.
+   The size is only the same if the type has some intenal tombstone marker, otherwise a bool flag will be appended to the object, which isn't optimal, but can do in a pinch.
+See caveats[<sup>[3]</sup>](#caveat-external-tombstone).

 2. <a name="caveat-drop-in-replacement"></a>
    The structure reference (*`operator.`*) isn't overloadable.
 So we must be satisfied with either using the structure dereference (*`operator->`*) to access the Contained object's members or getting the object via cast or function call and performing operations on that.